 The Mysteries of the Monarch Butterfly

-How does a whole generation of monarchs travel a several thousand mile route that neither they, nor their parents, have ever flown before?
+How does a whole generation of monarchs travel a several thousand mile route that neither they nor their parents have ever flown before?
 How do their descendants, those born after the winter hibernation on the route back north, manage to return to their parents' original starting point?
-And again, how does such a small, frail and vulnerable creature manage to survive the rigors of traveling such long distances exposed to sun, rain, cold and the depredation of man?
+And again, how does such a small, frail and vulnerable creature manage to survive the rigors of traveling such long distances exposed to the sun, rain, cold and the depredation of man?
 Where does such a tiny body store so much energy?
-What makes it so tireless?
+What makes it so resistant?
 How can an insect be so magnificent?

 A weather of theories have been set forward as answers for these enigmas, but still none are considered definitive, even so, one thing is clear, the Monarch Butterfly is one of the most astonishing creatures on this planet, and, the more we learn, the more amazing it becomes.

-This long distance traveler, citizen of the world, is the most delicate and beautiful symbol of the transformation and renewal in Nature, and above all, is a prime example of a species' instinct to survive.
+This long-distance traveler, a citizen of the world, is the most delicate and beautiful symbol of the transformation and renewal in Nature, and above all, is a prime example of a species' instinct to survive.

 Written by Guadalupe Quintana Pali